mechanicore/mechanicore.github.io/README.md

 	- if `USE_SSL` is true, https version can be loaded from `https://localhost:8043`

+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Travis CI/CD

 The website, accessible from [https://mechanicore.github.io](https://mechanicore.github.io) uses static build files pushed into the `master` branch.

-This can be be manually done by pushing directly into the `master` branch, or automatically from the `dev` branch.
-Please follow below instructions for automatic CI/CD using [Travis](https://travis-ci.com/).
+This can be be manually done by pushing directly into the `master` branch, or automatically by pushing into the `dev` branch.
+Please follow the instructions below for automatic CI/CD using [Travis](https://travis-ci.com/).

 ### Automactic CI/CD Using Travis